-Imagine the possibility of not having to go out there and beg for new clients.
+Imagine not having to go out and beg for new clients.
 Sounds pretty good, doesn’t it?

-But there’s also the case to be made that this type of approach could result in less growth.
-The steadiness may be good for the soul, but can it do the same for your bank account?
+But this approach could arguably lead to less growth.
+Steadiness may be good for the soul.
+But can it do the same for your bank account?

-If we’re fortunate enough, a number of interesting opportunities will show up at our front door over time.
-The occasional one might even be life-changing in terms of offering a consistent workload and a steady paycheck.
+There are a lot of interesting opportunities for web designers.
+Some might even be life-changing in terms of offering a consistent workload and a steady paycheck.

 These are legitimate concerns.
-After all, it would seem like this type of arrangement is the antithesis of what freelancing is all about.
-We are often told to pursue as many clients as possible in order to propel our careers to a higher level.
+After all, this type of arrangement might seem like the opposite of the freelance narrative.
+We are often told to pursue as many clients as possible to fuel growth.
+It’s always more, more, more.

-There are a number of factors to consider when deciding to book a steady design gig.
-First and foremost is how it could affect the direction of your business.
+There are several factors to consider when deciding to book a steady design gig.
+First and foremost is how it could impact the direction of your business.

-Once you’re comfortable with the direction you’re headed in, it then becomes a matter of finding projects that fulfill your needs.
+Once you’re comfortable with the direction you’ve chosen, it’s about finding projects that fulfill your needs.
 If you’ve decided to aim for stability, look for gigs that:

 - Fit in with the type of work you enjoy doing;